yabellini/docs.carpentries.org/topic_folders/instructor_development/community_discussions.md

 ### Terminology

 -   **Community Discussion**: an online meeting where instructors share experiences from teaching and obtain information while preparing to teach.
--   **Discussion Session Host**: member of The Carpentries community who facilitates a community discussion.
+-   **Discussion Session Host**: member of The Carpentries community who facilitates a Pre- and Post Workshop Discussion, Themed Discussion Session and/or a Carpentries Conversation.
--   **Discussion Session Coordinator**: a volunteer from the Instructor Development Committee whose responsibilities include updating the scheduling Etherpad and emailing invitations to instructors.
-For more information about this role, see the [role description](https://docs.carpentries.org/topic_folders/instructor_development/instructor_development_committee.html#instructor-development-committee-roles).

 ### Motivation

 1. The Carpentries is a community-led project and the community needs opportunity to interact.

-1. The Carpentries believes in jugyokenkyu, or "lesson study", and evidence-based education so instructors need opportunity to share experiences.
+1. The Carpentries believes in [jugyokenkyu](https://carpentries.github.io/instructor-training/11-practice-teaching/), or "lesson study", and evidence-based education so instructors need opportunity to share experiences.

 1. The Carpentries is continuing to increase the number of instructors and develop new lessons.
 New instructors would like to hear from experienced teachers who have recently taught to help prepare for upcoming workshops.